hturnbull93/react-practice/README.md

 // A Car component that has a state object. class Car extends React.Component {

+  // The constructor method must call its parents cpnstructor method (i.e. React.Component).
-  constructor(props) {
+  // state can be set in the constructor. constructor(props) {
     super(props);
     this.state = {